 Analysis software packages available are Campbell datalogging and support software for programming, and monitoring and file transfer.

-Prototyping/Research ServiceRecent acquisitions in 2015 include three hydraulic test stands.
-Under supervision of faculty and ABEN technicians, students develop and test prototypes of design concepts or design projects.
-Electric wire arc and gas welders, turning lathe, drill presses, shears and shaping tools, table, radial-arm, and panel saws, metal-cutting saws, and a broad assortment of hand tools are available.
+This laboratory provides work space and shop facilities for students to develop and test prototypes (under supervision of faculty and department technicians) of design concepts or design project results.
+Facilities include: electric wire arc and gas welders, turning lathe, drill presses, shears and shaping tools, table, radial-arm, and panel saws, metal-cutting saws, and a broad assortment of hand tools.

 Environmental Measurements, Instrumentation and Teaching Services